sokolhessnerlab/sokolhessnerlab.github.io/index.md

 - Set up **weekly meetings** for general check-ins and/or for project-specific updates, discussion, and planning.

 ## That's it!
 We hope this was helpful.
-If you'd like to make changes, please make suggestions and/or contribute to this repository!
+Note that this website is hosted via GitHub, making it easy for existing lab members to edit and improve upon this document!
+Please offer suggestions and edits to improve this page via GitHub!
+If you're new, don't worry about that yet - just follow the instructions above to get started in the lab.

 ## Footnotes